wasmtime

 The allocated size of the table will be memories * sizeof(VMMemoryDefinition) for each core instance regardless of how many memories are defined by the core instance’s module.

-pub fn memory_pages(&mut self, pages: u64) -> &mut Self
+pub fn max_memory_size(&mut self, bytes: usize) -> &mut Self

 This value is used to control the maximum accessible space for each linear memory of a core instance.
+This can be thought of as a simple mechanism like Store::limiter to limit memory at runtime.
+This value can also affect striping/coloring behavior when used in conjunction with memory_protection_keys.

 pub fn memory_protection_keys(&mut self, enable: MpkEnabled) -> &mut Self